 - Gmail - used for official email communication with faculty, staff and other students

-- Blackboard - used for completing assignments, viewing course grades, etc.
+- Canvas - used for completing assignments, viewing course grades, etc.

-To ensure that your Internet browser is fully compatible with Blackboard, you should click the image links to identify your browser version and check for any missing or outdated plugins.
+To ensure that your Internet browser is fully compatible with Canvas, you should click the image link identify your browser version.
+If your browser is up-to-date, then it should work with Canvas.

 Click on an image link to download the software to your computer.

-Available to students each semester that are actively enrolled in an ITD, ITE, ITN, ITP or CSC course.
-Choose from a vast library of Microsoft software such as Visio and Server 2016.
+Formerly called Microsoft Imagine, OnTheHub is available to students each semester that are actively enrolled in an ITD, ITE, ITN, ITP or a CSC course.
+Choose from a vast library of Information Technology software such as Norton Security and Adobe Creative Cloud.

 Available to all currently employed faculty and staff and currently enrolled students each semester to create and edit files using programs from the Microsoft Office suite.

-- The flowchart procedure for students to download/install Office 365 can be found here.
+- The procedure for students to download/install Office 365 can be found here.

-- The flowchart procedure for faculty and staff to download/install Office 365 can be found here.
+- The procedure for faculty and staff to download/install Office 365 can be found here.

 - The current hardware and software requirements for installing Office 365 on a Windows or a Mac computer can be found here.